Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Results and Discussion

-The point approximation generates (as the most scattered curve with lots of jumps) an upper boundary for the other methods, except the roughness of the minimum distance estimates, see Figure \ref{fig:rnd6_mean_der_max_count} (left) and Table \ref{tab:summary_meanabsder_kernel_density_static_detector}.
+The point approximation generates, as the most scattered curve with lots of jumps, an upper boundary for the other methods, except the roughness of the minimum distance estimates, see Figure \ref{fig:rnd6_mean_der_max_count} (left) and Table \ref{tab:summary_meanabsder_kernel_density_static_detector}.
 It results from the fact that minimum distance distributions have very high peaks near real pedestrian locations.
-These peaks are similar to the peaks of density distribution of Dirac kernels, however the size of these peaks is variable in time because they are strongly affected by current pedestrian locations.
-Furthermore, Dirac kernel generates a constant section after every jump - the pedestrian count in the detector is not changing for several time steps, before another pedestrian leaves or comes to the detector.
-These deviations are cumulated in the roughness of the pedestrian count, thus the minimum distance estimate reaches much higher value than the point approximation.
+These peaks are similar to the peaks of the density distribution of Dirac kernels.
+However, the size of these peaks varies in time because they are strongly affected by current pedestrian locations.
+Furthermore, the Dirac kernel generates a constant section after every jump because the density in the detector does not change for several time steps before another pedestrian leaves or enters the detector.
+These deviations are cumulated in the roughness of the density, and thus the minimum distance estimate reaches a much higher value than the point approximation.

-Voronoi count can be interpreted as the median value for conic or cylindrical curves in the meaning of roughness, see Figure \ref{fig:rnd6_mean_der_max_count}.
-Gaussian roughness confirms that Gaussian kernel is the most smoothed kernel shape (without any rescaling).
-Cylindrical kernel has very similar roughness as conic kernel, for low values of $R$ is cylinder greater than cone - it is produced by the fact that cylinder is more similar to Dirac distribution than cone, especially for low values of $R$.
-Cylindrical kernel converges to the roughness of conic kernel for increasing $R$, if we exclude the trend from $R > 2.5$ m.
-This behaviour is caused by the size of the detector and a (very smoothed) pedestrian leaving this detector (and the rest of their kernel still being in the detector at the same time) - overall we may say that the larger the detector, the smaller the jump in the pedestrian count.
+Voronoi density can be interpreted as the median value for conic, Borsalino or cylindrical curves in terms of roughness, as seen in Figure \ref{fig:rnd6_mean_der_max_count}.
+Gaussian roughness confirms that the Gaussian kernel is the most smoothed kernel shape without any rescaling.
+Borsalino and conic curves are in correspondence.
+The cylindrical kernel has a very similar roughness to the conic kernel, the cylinder is greater than the cone for low values of $R$.
+This is produced by the fact that the cylinder is more similar to the Dirac distribution than the cone, especially for low values of $R$.
+The cylindrical kernel converges to the roughness of the conic kernel for increasing $R$, if we exclude the trend from $R > 2.5$ m.
+This behaviour is caused by the size of the detector and a very smoothed pedestrian leaving this detector (and the rest of their kernel still being in the detector at the same time).
+Overall, the larger the detector, the smaller the jump in density.